firecracker-microvm/firecracker/tests/README.md

 `Q1:` I have a shell script that runs my tests and I don't want to rewrite it.
 `A1:` Insofar as it makes sense, you should write it as a python test function.
       However, you can always call the script from a shim python test function.
-      You can also add it as a microvm image resource in the s3 bucket, and it will be made available under `microvm.slot.path`.
+      You can also add it as a microvm image resource in the s3 bucket (and it will be made available under `microvm.slot.path`) or copy it over to a guest filesystem as part of your test.

 `Q2:` I want to add more tests that I don't want to commit to the Firecracker
       repository.
-`A2:` Before running the integration tests, just add your test directory under
+`A2:` Before a testrun or test session, just add your test directory under
       `tests/`. `pytest` will discover all tests in this tree.

 `Q3:` I want to have my own test fixtures, and not commit them in the repo.
 `A3:` Add a `conftest.py` file in your test directory, and place your fixtures
-      there. `pytest` will bring the into scope for all your tests.
+      there. `pytest` will bring them into scope for all your tests.

 `Q4:` I want to use more microvm test images, but I don't want to add them to
       the common s3 bucket.
 `A4:` Create a new test directory as per `A2`.
-Then, create a `conftest.py`
+Then, another fixture file as
-      file, and within, a `MicrovmImageFetcher` object using your own s3 bucket.
-Finally create a fixture similar to the `test_microvm_*` fixtures in `tests/conftest.py`, and use that fixture in your tests.
+      per `A3`.
+Within that, follow the same pattern as in `conftest.py` to insatiate a `MicrovmImageFetcher` object using your own s3 bucket.
+      Finally create a fixture similar to the `test_microvm_*` fixtures in in `conftest.py`, and use that fixture in your tests.

 ## Implementation Goals